maptime/portland/_posts/2014-11-15-november-osm-hackathon-event.md

 - Portland, OR 97209

 Look for the sign on the door with a number for entry.
 Food & non-alcoholic beverages are welcome.
 We'll head over to Tilt next door for beers and wrap-up right after.

+No RSVP required but see the [Calagator link](http://calagator.org/events/1250467355) for more info.